I Didn’t Kiss A Girl, But I Still Liked It – My Stay At A Gay Resort

 There’s a trashy structured reality show called Playing It Straight which places a beautiful girl into a hacienda with a bevy of guys, all vying for her attention – and a pot of cash.
 Half of them are gay, she just has to work out which half.

 The senorita’s catchphrase at the end of the showdown when contestants are eliminated and sent to pack their manbags is: ‘Before you go, I have to know, are you gay or are you straight?’
-I for one could never guess the truth, maybe it’s because I’m not that keen on stereotyping, or maybe my gaydar just sucks?
+I for one could never guess the truth, maybe it’s because I’m not that keen on stereotyping though.

 I can tell you my time at this gay-friendly resort hasn’t improved my gaydar any, but it’s taught me that the Londoner in me is most comfortable amongst a mixed crowd.
 You can take the girl out of London it seems, but you can’t take London out of the girl.